 Gain a solid understanding of how businesses operate and the key issues you will face as a future decision-maker in business with AUT's Bachelor of Business degree.

 The Bachelor of Business is informed by the latest business research and employer feedback, and your final year includes invaluable workplace experience, an applied project or a new business venture.

-Consider starting with our Certificate in Business.
+Consider starting with our Diploma in Business.

-Certificate in Business
+Diploma in Business

 The outcomes for graduates of the Bachelor of Business are outlined in the Graduate Profile below.